aquafinatrippy/service-desk/README.md

 # Introduction

-This is a repo for service-desk testassigment.
+This is a repo for service-desk application.

 ## Installation